Thunderstrike (character): Kevin Masterson

 Kevin Masterson (Eric Masterson's son) first appeared in Thor #392 (June 1988).

 An embittered adolescent, Kevin is featured in the 2011 Thunderstrike limited series.
 The character previously featured as an idealistic child is shown to have anger, behavioral problems, and disillusioned outlook on "spandex-covered glory hounds."
-He is given his father's enchanted mace by Commander Steve Rogers but, to their mutual disappointment, it doesn't trigger a transformation into Thunderstrike.
-On his way home, however, Kevin tries to save a mother and child from a rampaging Rhino and is transformed.
-Kevin briefly battles the Rhino as Thunderstrike, but, shortly after he is defeated, he realizes that he is actually in his father's body.
-Mangog, a foe of Thor, resurfaces and threatens New York City.
-The young hero teams with Thor, to battle the monster.
+He is given his father's enchanted mace by Commander Steve Rogers but, to their mutual disappointment, it does not transform him.
+On his way home, however, Kevin tries to save a mother and child from Rhino and is transformed.
 Kevin accepts his new identity as Thunderstrike, along with a new image, and continues his adventures under the mentorship of the Valkyrie Gruenhilda.

 During the Fear Itself storyline, Thunderstrike ends up teleported onto a station in the middle of the Pacific Ocean with Amadeus Cho, X-23, Spider-Girl, and Power Man.
 They end up fighting a bunch of samurai Shark Men.
 Kevin briefly appeared as part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.
 He later joins the Asgardians of the Galaxy.